vcraghe32/Pet_Food_Dispenser/README.md

 # The Problem And Goal

 Dealing with hungry pets is frustrating.
-Whether it is the mournful meow of a cat, or the piercing puppy eyes of a dog, hungry pets can be both distracting and irritating.
+Whether it is the mournful meow of a cat or the piercing puppy eyes of a dog, hungry pets can be both distracting and irritating.
 We each have two pets (a dog and cat for Luke and two dogs for Violet), so we understand the struggle.

-Luckily, with a pet food dispenser, meal time for pets can be made into a more entertaining and enjoyable experience.
+Luckily, with a pet food dispenser, mealtime for pets can be made into a more entertaining and enjoyable experience.
 Pets would no longer come pleading to humans for their food because their food source would be in one place.
-Additionally, an automated pet food dispenser would give pets a concrete sense of a meal time schedule which would be hard to rival when done by humans.
+Additionally, an automated pet food dispenser would give pets a concrete sense of a mealtime schedule which would be hard to rival when done by humans.

 # Brainstorm